 2. Starting on low, blend smooth as you work up to high speed.

 TIP: Use the stick that came with the blender or stop and start a few times as needed to get the mixture going.
-Add an extra splash of milk as needed if the mixture is too thick.
+Add an extra splash of orange juice as needed if the mixture is too thick.

 Are smoothies good for you when pregnant?